“Without leadership, a person's impact is only a fraction of what it could be.” -- John C. Maxwell

 Invest more in employee benefits

 Amidst the current competition, it’s necessary for organizations to step up to the plate in regards to the benefits packages they provide.
-As market forces drive salaries up, many organizations are providing pages upon pages of benefits to their new hires; everything from stock options to daycare services are included.
+As market forces drive salaries up, many organizations are providing pages upon pages of benefits to their new hires; everything from stock options, to executive relocation packages and daycare services are included.
 In the end, you’ll be happy you made the extra investment because proper compensation is the key to an employee’s long-term tenure with your company.

 Sealing the Deal